ecmwf/ecmwf-opendata/README.md

 `ecmwf-opendata` is a package to simplify the download of ECMWF [open data](https://www.ecmwf.int/en/forecasts/datasets/open-data).
 It implements a request-based interface to the dataset using ECMWF's MARS language to select meteorological fields, similar to the existing  [ecmwf-api-client](https://github.com/ecmwf/ecmwf-api-client) Python package.

+A collection of Jupyter Notebooks that make use of that package is available [here](https://github.com/ecmwf/notebook-examples/tree/master/opencharts).

 The example below will download the latest available 10-day forecast for the *mean sea level pressure* (`msl`) into a local file called `data.grib2`:

 ```python